JulianEducation/CommandLineBasics/shell.md

 But the `uname` here is short for `unix name`, and is sort of asking the computer to tell you "what kind of Unix-like operating system are you?".
 Ours sure enough says Linux.

+In truth, the `uname` program *isn't* one you'll likely use often, so you might choose to forget about it now that you've seen it.
+But it's good to know it exists, and even more importantly to be in the mindset of looking for a program that does what you need when you have a question you're trying to answer.

 ### Command Line Options

 Every program (including the 2 we've just learned) may take zero or more extra *arguments*.
-Think of these again like passing arguments to functions or methods in programming languages you've seen, though the syntax is slightly different.
+Think of these like passing arguments to functions in programming languages you've seen -- though the syntax is slightly different in a shell.
 We'll dive deeper into passing arguments in just a moment, but let's learn about the first *kind* of argument, what are known as "options".
 The `uname` command above told us we were on Linux, but it has more to say about what *version* of Linux we're using, for example.